danielabar/meblog/src/markdown/building-a-no-frills-meditation-app.md

 * **Meditation podcasts** Same issue - plus ads - and often just as "out there."
 * **YouTube** Forget it.
 You sit down to meditate and end up watching cat videos for an hour.

-After a while I realized I wasn’t looking for "content" at all.
+After a while I realized I wasn't looking for "content" at all.
 I didn't need a guru, a playlist, or a subscription.
 I just needed a technique, something simple, concrete, and grounded in science.

 ## Simple Discovery